danmcduff/AvatarSim/README.md

 ## Executable:

 The executable (avatarsim.exe) includes the avatar envrionment.
 It is compiles for Windows 10 and runs best Nvidia GTX 1080i GPU or higher.
-An AirSim settings file is also included that
+An AirSim settings file is also included that is necessary.

 ![Alt text](imgs/avatar.png?raw=true "Avatar") <!-- .element height="50%" width="50%" -->